Reverlight/Hash-landing/README.md

 ![Hash-landing preview](https://github.com/Reverlight/Hash-landing/blob/master/readme-preview.png)
 # Hash-value
-It uses hash-values to decide what element should be displayed.
+It uses hash-value to decide what element should be displayed.

 # LocalStorage
 After the item is choosen, the hash value is saved to localStorage.